dilshadkp/wordpress-installation-with-ansible/README.md

 ```shell
 echo "<SSH-user> ALL=(ALL) NOPASSWD: ALL" >> /etc/sudoers
 ```
+ ## Features of this Playbook
+  - Used tags for each tasks so that you can control tasks based on tags.
+  - You can provide your preferred domain name in ***vhost.vars*** file.
+The wordpress will be installed under that domain in the server.

-- ## Ansible Modules used in this Playbook
+ ## Ansible Modules used in this Playbook
   - [yum](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/yum_module.html)
   - [copy](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/copy_module.html)
   - [service](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/service_module.html)